hyseki777/Yet-Another-yt-dlp-Frontend/README.md

 Simple yt-dlp frontend made with Pyside6.

-Tested on Debian Trixie and CachyOS.
+Tested on Debian Trixie and CachyOS, both KDE.
 I may do a build for Windows.

 If you double-click the item on the table it will make a small window with the stdout of that process, everything else should be 'intuitive', graphic design is my passion.
 Check the settings for the download location.